oilstel/elliott/_posts/2019-06-05-petition-to-pots.md

 ![](https://files.elliott.computer/images/pots.png)

-This is a petition to replace all occurrences of the word "post" with "pots".
+This is a petition to replace all occurrences of the word "posts" with "pots".

 Sign here: __________________________________